-I live in Belfast but I’m an Armagh girl born and bred so I’ve chosen the Cathedral City as the first in this new series.
-Although the town is technically a city, the population is only around 15,000 so it can’t exactly be described as a metropolis.
+I may live in Belfast but I’m an Armagh girl born and bred so I’ve chosen my fair Cathedral City as the first in this new series.
+Although the town is technically a city, the population is only around 15,000 so it’s only wee.
 There was definitely a small-town vibe growing up here; I knew most people when I walked through the streets and I always felt incredibly safe even when I was a teenager running amok.
-Nowadays I feel a little more like an outsider after living away for so long but I think this allows me to see the town in a different light and admire the qualities of the Armagh I grew up in.
+Nowadays I feel a little more like an outsider after living away for so long but I think this gives me a fresh perspective and allows me to see the beauty of the town I grew up in.

-Here are the things I love most about my hometown…
+Here are a few things I love most about my hometown…

 St. Patrick’s Cathdedral (The Older)